mrkjhsn/South-Bend-Police-Department-Recruitment/ANALYSIS_RESULTS.md

 <br/>
 <br/>
 <br/>
 How has the number of applicants from each ethnicity changed based on methods of advertisement over time?
+All ethnicities have moved in a similar pattern based on the channels of advertisement.
+This seems to confirm the lack of targed advertisment.
+If targeting and recruiting minorities was a priority, shouldn't the volumes of candidates applying through specific targeted channels stand out?
 #
 ![](https://github.com/mrkjhsn/South-Bend-Police-Department-Recruitment/blob/master/visualizations/add_method_by_ethnicity_over_time.png
 )